mort1skoda/dotfiles/install.readme/fonts.md

-fc-cache        is used to create font information caches fc-cat          is used to read font information caches fc-conflist     shows the ruleset files information on the system
+fc-cache        is used to create font information caches fc-cat          is used to read font information caches fc-conflist     shows the ruleset files information on the system fc-list         is used to create font lists fc-match        is used to match available fonts, or find fonts that match a given pattern

 </pre>